ZJU-SEC/Cargo-Ecosystem-Monitor/README.md

 #### Using Ecosystem Metadata

-The entire process may take 2 days as we need to resolve ecosystem dependency graph and download all source codes of the ecosystem.
+The entire process may take 2 days as we need to resolve the ecosystem dependency graph and download all source codes of the ecosystem.
 To build our projects and generate raw data from scratch, you should do something more.
 First, you should download [ecosystem metadata 2022-08-11](https://drive.google.com/file/d/1-2oamGvhUOT4fIJlYB2e8PN9D_thHcmK/view?usp=sharing) under `./data` directory.
 The command lines should be like:

 ```Shell
 # Clone git submodule